About psychoanalytic psychotherapy

 Make no mistake, digging into one’s unconscious is not an easy process!
 It’s a longterm process that requires a high level of commitment and perseverance.
 However, for those who undertake the rigorous project of gaining self-knowledge are rewarded with the increased freedom that comes from achieving insight.

 It’s important to state that psychoanalytic therapy works very well for individuals who are very motivated in investing the necessary time and energy into coming to know and understand their unconscious.
-This tends to be longterm project as opposed to a fix, cure, and/or different way of behaving, that is arrived at quickly.
+This tends to be a longterm project as opposed to a fix, cure, and/or different way of behaving, that is arrived at quickly.

 In other words: Psychoanalytic therapy focuses on generating insight.
 This is done because real meaningful change grows out of insight.
-While other therapies will try to take “short cuts” by skipping the process of generating insight and going directly to a behavioral changes, psychoanalytic therapy prefers the “long way” of generating better ways of living.
+While other therapies will try to take “short cuts” by skipping the process of generating insight and going directly to behavioral changes, psychoanalytic therapy prefers the “long way” of generating better ways of living.

-If you only put in a little bit of time working out, or eating well, what sort of results do you get?
+If you only put in a little bit of time working out or eating well, what sort of results do you get?
 Not very good ones.
 On the other hand, if you work out and eating well for a long time what sort of results do you get?
-Better longer lasting results!
+Better longer-lasting results!

 This means that I work only with patients who want to receive the therapy I provide.
-Being committed working only with patients who want to be in therapy has not always been easy, and truth be told it has meant that I work with far fewer individuals than other providers.
+Being committed to working only with patients who want to be in therapy has not always been easy, and truth be told it has meant that I work with far fewer individuals than other providers.

 Be that as it may, because the patient I’m working with are intrinsically motivated the work we do together tends to be extremely generative for both me (as a provider) and them (as a patient).

-During the intake session it becomes clear that the child does not want therapy, and is only in the room because their parent is “making” them be there.
-When this happens I ask for child for five sessions (the intake session which is usually done with the parent there as well, and then four sessions without the parent).
-If at the end of those five sessions the child does not want to continue withe therapy I will tell the parent that the therapy (with me) is not an option.
+During the intake session, it becomes clear that the child does not want therapy, and is only in the room because their parent is “making” them be there.
+When this happens I ask for the child for five sessions (the intake session which is usually done with the parent there as well, and then four sessions without the parent).
+If at the end of those five sessions the child does not want to continue with therapy I will tell the parent that the therapy (with me) is not an option.
 I can’t predict how things will be at the end of the five sessions.
 I’ve had people who were not interested become interested, and I’ve had people who were uninterested remain uninterested.